-Today’s post is a continuation of the mini-series I started on Feb 28th.
-You can read the first part here if you’d like, which contains the story behind this.
-In this post I’ll be getting into the technical details on what I learned.
+Today's post is a continuation of the mini-series I started on Feb 28th.
+Read the first part here which contains the story behind this.
+In this post, I'll be getting into the technical details of what I learned.

 This is about the guts of the XML itself, in SQL, where I ended up writing this procedure.
-First, before I get into the details, I wanted to reference this Stack Overflow post that was the single most useful post and example for the work I did.
-The person who posted the example, Ryan, also laid out a very simple temp table structure so I literally copied that code and pasted it into my test SQL server and played with it to understand it.
+First, before I get into the details, I wanted to reference this Stack Overflow post which was the single most useful post and an example of the work I did.
+The person who posted the example, Ryan, also laid out a very simple temp table structure so I copied that code and pasted it into my test SQL server and played with it to understand it.

 What I needed to create